GoogleCloudPlatform/django-cloud-deploy/README.md

 - Deploy to [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 - Deploy applications created using its own template code.

-**Django Deploy** is an experimental project not official supported by Google.
+**Django Deploy** is an experimental project not officially supported by Google.

 Here is an example usage: